Charles Lee (general): Poland

 Lee returned to England in 1763 following the Peace of Paris, which ended the Seven Years' War.
 His regiment was disbanded and he was retired on half pay as a major.
 On 26 May 1772, although still inactive, he was promoted to lieutenant colonel.

 In 1765, Lee served as an aide-de-camp under Stanislaus II, King of Poland.
 After many adventures he came home to England.
 Unable to secure promotion in the British Army, in 1769 he returned to Poland and then saw action in the Russo-Turkish War.
-In a duel in Italy, he lost two fingers, but in a second duel with the same Italian officer, killed his opponent.
+In a duel in Italy, he lost two fingers, but in a second duel with the same Italian officer, he killed his opponent.

-Return to England and America
+Return to England and North America

-Returning to England again, he found that he was sympathetic to the American colonists in their quarrel with Britain.
+Returning to England again, he found that he was sympathetic to the North American colonists in their quarrel with Great Britain.
 He moved to the colonies in 1773 and in 1775 purchased an estate worth £3,000 in Berkeley County, near the home of his friend Horatio Gates, with whom he had served in the French and Indian War and who had moved back to the colony in 1772.
 This area is now part of West Virginia.
 He spent ten months travelling through the colonies and acquainting himself with patriots.

 American Revolution

 Continental Army

 Although Lee was generally acknowledged at the Second Continental Congress to be the most capable candidate for the command of the Continental Army, the role was given to George Washington.
-Lee recognized the sense of giving the position to a native-born American, but expected to be given the role of second-in-command.
+Lee recognized the sense of giving the position to a native-born North American, but expected to be given the role of second-in-command.
 He was disappointed when that role went to Artemas Ward, whom Lee considered too inexperienced for the job.
-Lee was appointed Major-General and third in line, but succeeded to second-in-command in 1776 when Ward resigned due to ill health.
+Lee was appointed major-general and third in line, but succeeded to second-in-command in 1776 when Ward resigned due to ill health.